lionix-team/vue-image-markup/README.md

 `ref` with the help of ref, you will control the editor

+`editorId (optional)` will set editor id, allowing the use of multiple editors in the same component
 ## Function set(`type`,`params`)
 ##### With the set() function you choose editor's mode,which should get two parameters `type` and `params`
 Editor have 6 modes